-The EBRD uses the Environmental and Social Policy (ESP) and Performance Requirements (PRs) adopted in 20143.
+The EBRD uses the Environmental and Social Policy (ESP) and Performance Requirements (PRs) adopted in 20194.
 The PRs contain requirements to the EBRD clients.

-PR5 Land Acquisition, Involuntary Resettlement and Economic Displacement, outlines the main approach and requirements to physical resettlement, economic displacement, compensations and livelihood restoration.
-The particular requirements of PR5 are obligatory to the EBRD clients.
+PR5 Land Acquisition, Restriction on Land Use and Involuntary Resettlement, outlines the main approach and requirements to physical resettlement, economic displacement, compensations, and livelihood restoration.
+The requirements of PR5 are obligatory to the EBRD clients.